SolidLabResearch/miravi-a-linked-data-viewer/README.md

 The queries provided in the example configuration `main/src/config.json` access data located in pods at localhost.
 To have these up and running, you need to install the auxiliary tools first.

-Go to directory `aux` and execute:
+Go to directory `test` and execute:

 ```bash
 npm install
 ```

-Next, also in directory `aux`,  activate the supporting resources:
+Next, also in directory `test`,  activate the supporting resources:

 1. In a new terminal window, prepare and start the local pods: